The Office Christmas Party - how to survive!

 Get it into perspective

-- Often the only social occasion of the year so think of it as a couple of extra hours to mix with work colleagues
+- It's often the only social occasion of the year so think of it as a couple of extra hours to mix with work colleagues

 - It's not good to be thought of as anti-social!